seedstack/website/content/docs/business/manual/factory/identity.md

 ---

 Factories provide methods to create entities with a well defined identity.
 But sometimes, you want to delegate the identity creation, for instance to an Oracle sequence.
-For this use case SEED provides an **identity generation strategies**.
+For this use case Seed provides an **identity generation strategies**.
 A generation strategy makes sure a unique identity is provided to any new Entity before it is even persisted.

 # Use identity strategy